curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 <a name="equalsdelete"> </a>
 ## =delete
-Under certain cases, the compiler will autogenerate certain special methods if they aren't explcitly provided in the class.
+Under certain cases, the compiler will auto-generate certain special methods if they aren't explicitly provided in the class.

 Prior to C++11, if one didn't want the compiler to these special methods, one would have to define them manually and make them private.
 Now, one can declare these methods with the =delete.